WinterAxis/ESV-MD-Bible/The_Bible_esv/38_Zechariah/Zech_5.md

 Then I said to the angel who talked with me, "Where are they taking the basket?"

 ###### 11
 He said to me, "To the land of Shinar, to build a house for it.
-And when this is prepared, they will set the basket down there on its base." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And when this is prepared, they will set the basket down there on its base."

 ***